stadtnavi/delay-prediction-service/docs/how-it-works.md

 ## 5. publish predictions as GTFS-RT

-We published the generated GTFS-RT messages via [MQTT](https://mqtt.org), to allow others to consume them in a streaming fashion.
+We publish the generated GTFS-RT messages via [MQTT](https://mqtt.org), to allow others to consume them in a streaming fashion.

 In addition, we also generate a GTFS-RT "dump" and serve it via HTTP, to allow others to retrieve the data in bulk, and because this is the most standardized way to serve GTFS-RT data.